Mindfulness myths explained

 Being totally in the present helps to energise us and allows us to enjoy and value things more; like our family, relationships, holidays, food and so on.
 A great way to train to do this is through practising raisin meditation.
 This teaches us to learn to experience things, such as eating, in a different way.

 Buddhism and Mindfulness

-Practicing Buddhism cannot be achieved without mindfulness but it is a spiritual way of being, dealing with happiness, sorrow and attachment.
-Mindfulness, however, can be practiced quite well without Buddhism.
+Practising Buddhism cannot be achieved without mindfulness but it is a spiritual way of being, dealing with happiness, sorrow and attachment.
+Mindfulness, however, can be practised quite well without Buddhism.

 Mindfulness uses breathing to focus the mind and appreciate all that is around us, allowing us to notice but to let go.
 It can help us to deal with our problems by recognising how our thought patterns affect our thinking.

-Incorporating spiritual Buddhist practices into mindfulness or practicing mindfulness without the spiritual side is a personal choice – mindfulness can benefit everyone, no matter what their approach.
+Incorporating spiritual Buddhist practices into mindfulness or practising mindfulness without the spiritual side is a personal choice – mindfulness can benefit everyone, no matter what the approach.

 Can mindfulness only work in complete silence?

 It is certainly beneficial to have a peaceful area to practice mindfulness, especially for a beginner.
 Sitting in a quiet space, away from all the bustling of life can make it easier to concentrate on the space you are occupying and your body and feelings than if you were in busier surroundings.
 However, you can also incorporate mindfulness into your day by being mindful of any sensation.

 For instance, when you’re walking upstairs appreciate how the banister feels under your hand, when you sit in a chair think about where on your body the chair is touching or when you leave an area or a room look behind you and notice where you’ve been then where you are going.